Jean-Baptiste Greuze: Cultural references

-We all wear a green carnation."

 Exhibitions

-Edgar Munhall organized the first major exhibition devoted to the artist: "Jean-Baptiste Greuze, 1725-1805" (1976-1977).
+Edgar Munhall organized the first major exhibition devoted to the artist: "Jean-Baptiste Greuze, 1725–1805" (1976–1977).
 The exhibition opened at the Wadsworth Atheneum in Hartford and then traveled to the California Legion of Honor in San Francisco and the Musée des Beaux-Arts in Dijon.
 In 2002, the first exhibition of Greuze's drawings was held at The Frick Collection in New York.
 It was also organized by Munhall, who wrote the catalog.